Students in Malaysia to return to schools from Mar 1 onwards: Education minister

 "For secondary schools, all levels will attend schools on Apr 4 or Apr 5 (depending on states)," he said.

+Those in Johor, Kedah, Kelantan and Terengganu will return to their classrooms on Apr 4, while the rest on Apr 5.

-The dates apply to all government and private schools registered with the ministry.
+The dates apply to all government and private schools registered with the ministry, the minister said.

+Dr Mohd Radzi explained that pre-schoolers and the lower primary students have been scheduled to start schools earlier to enable teachers to get their young charges familiarised with the schools' standard operating procedures (SOP).

+"This also allows teachers and parents to find the best way to handle dispersal at the end of the schooling day," he added.

 Currently, the states of Selangor, Johor and Penang as well as the federal territory of Kuala Lumpur is under the movement control order (MCO), while other states are under conditional MCO or recovery MCO.